Muhd-Shahid/Breast-Cancer-Prediction-app-using-Flask-Python/README.md

 With this code, we are going to learn:

-* How to deploy a model using Flask APIs?
+* How to deploy a model using Flask APIs on Heroku?

 The data comes from The Wisconsin Cancer Data-set.
 This data was gathered by the University of Wisconsin Hospitals, Madison and by Dr. William H. Wolberg.